vitalii-komenda/crypto-rate-teller-bot/README.md

 ## Usage
-#### Go to an user or group and type to bot currency that you want to know exchange rate for
+#### Go to a user or channel and type currency that you want to know the exchange rate for
 ```
 @CryptoRateTeller_bot uah
 ```